agf-web/clickdimensions/README.md

 ## Embedding the Form

 For best results, use Clickdimensions Embed Widget instead of the Iframe Option.
-Using the Widget as o
+Using the Widget as option offers the following benefits over using the Iframe option:
+- The height for forms does not have to manually set and is fully responsive to the size of the form
+- Redirects to external URLS (thank you pages, etc.) work properly

 ## Notes on Using the Embed Widget